YiwenAI/OpenTensor/README.md

 python main.py --config ./config/S_4.yaml --mode generate_data
 ```

-This command generates 100000 symthetic tensors and saves it to the `./data` folder.
+This command generates 100000 synthetic tensors and saves it to the `./data` folder.

 ## Training OpenTensor